ibm-cloud-docs/secrets-manager/secret-rotate.md

 ## Rotating your secrets manually
 {: #manual-rotate-secret}

-You can manually rotate user credentials and arbitrary secrets or reimport SSL/TLS certificates by using the console or APIs.
+You can manually rotate user credentials and arbitrary secrets or reimport TLS certificates by using the console or APIs.

 ### Rotating secrets manually in the UI
 {: #manual-rotate-secret-ui}